amient/affinity/README.md

     it can be an orchestrated sequence of Asks and Tells.
- - Cluster Actor routes all request to Partition Actors which implement the logic over the data partition and respond to the sender which will ultimately be the calling Handler but some calls may b
+ - Cluster Actor routes all request to Partition Actors which implement the logic over the data partition and respond to the sender which will ultimately be the calling Handler but sometimes the caller may be other Services in the cluster.
  - If there are multiple Partition Actors for the same physical partition Coordinator uses distributed logic to choose one of them as master and the others become standby.